M-o-a-T/moat/USAGE.rst

    Use '-' to show the data stored at the family entry.

-.. program:: distkv client owfs monitor
+.. program:: moat kw ow monitor

 This is a stand-alone 1wire monitor.
 It connects to all configured servers and runs polls and monitors.